Would you like to be part of a global movement of changemakers?

 - Interest in communication, project management and collaboration, with a notable focus on enabling partnerships and collaborations with the Systems Learning Team

 - An active interest in global issues and challenges, their complexity and nuances

-- Preference for those currently undertaking their academic studies, such as undergraduate students
+- Preference for those currently undertaking their academic studies, such as undergraduate students or graduate students

 - Proactive in seeking out solutions and pre-empting challenges